Bill Wright: How I See It

 The fifth time, dependency.

-That, in a nutshell, is where our nation now stands.
-We must confront reality, live within our means, and preserve the strength of the dollar—and of our country—for generations to come.
+That, in essence, is where our nation now stands.
+We must confront reality, live within our means, and preserve the strength of both the dollar and the country for future generations.

-At times—such as during natural disasters—we may need to exceed our budget temporarily, but we must begin paying down the costs immediately.
-Much of our growing medical expense comes from the actions of the recipients themselves: tobacco use, alcohol abuse, poor diet, and neglect of personal health.
-Are we, as a nation, supposed to pay endlessly for those who refuse to take responsibility for their own well-being?
+There will be moments—such as during natural disasters—when temporary deficit spending is necessary.
+But those costs must begin to be repaid immediately.
+Much of our rising medical expenses is driven by preventable behavior: tobacco use, alcohol abuse, poor diet, and neglect of personal health.
+Are we, as a nation, expected to shoulder endless financial responsibility for those who refuse to take responsibility for themselves?